aholdahl/react-sample-project/README.md

     export default rootReducer;

+In Terminal, enter the following commands:

+    npm run client

+If you see sampleReducer: "Hello from sampleReducer" in the DOM console, you have successfully componentized Redux.

 ## SAGAS

 In Terminal, type the following commands:

+    ctrl+C
     npm install redux-saga

 In src/index.js, add the following lines to the imports:

     import createSagaMiddleware from 'redux-saga';
-    import { takeEvery, put } from 'redux-saga/effects';
+    import { takeEvery } from 'redux-saga/effects';

-In src/index.js, add the following lines above the const store:

     function* rootSaga(){
         yield takeEvery('SAMPLE_SAGA', sampleSaga);